 Characteristics of Electronic Signatures

-Electronic signatures are a quick and cost-effective way to sign documents remotely.
-As the use of electronic signatures rises, so do the characteristics and the number of features they provide.
+Electronic signatures, or e-signatures, are a quick and cost-effective way to sign documents remotely.

-More advanced electronic signature software will, in addition, trace user interaction and create a signing log of the signature process including e.g. the email address, name, date and signature, IP address during signing, time and date of the signature as well as the hash code of the signed document to improve traceability and security.
+Some electronic signature software will trace user interaction and create a signing log of the signature process including e.g. the email address, name, date and signature, IP address during signing, time and date of the signature as well as the hash code of the signed document to improve traceability and security.

 Characteristics of Digital Signatures

-Digital signatures are a type of signature built through an RSA algorithm that creates unique components, Public Key Infrastructure, and a Certificate Authority to verify the signer.
+Digital signatures are a more advanced form of electronic signatures, designed with a higher level of security through the use of cryptography.
+They are a type of signature built through an RSA algorithm that creates unique components, Public Key Infrastructure (PKI) which is a system that issues, validates, and revokes digital certificates and a Certificate Authority (CA) to verify the signer.

-Unlike an electronic signature which is a simple image, there are multiple components of a digital signature.
-First and foremost are the public and private keys.
+The PKI requires the provider to use a mathematical algorithm to create two long numbers, called keys.
+One key is public, and one key is private.
 The private key is unique and is distributed only to the signer.
 The public key can be given to anyone and is used to verify that the signature was created using the corresponding private key.

 Once encrypted, the digital signature is then appended to the document and can be verified using the public key.
 The detailed verification process and multiple components ensure that the original document has not been tampered with and that the signature belongs to the signer.

-Differences Between an Electronic Signature and a Digital Signature
+Differences Between an E-signature and a Digital Signature

 Overall, both signature types have the same purpose: to provide a secure and legal way to sign documents remotely.
-However, the two main differences come in their uses and infrastructure.
+However, the key differences between electronic and digital signatures lie in their security features, legal standing, and application contexts.

-Which is More Secure – an Electronic Signature or a Digital Signature?
+Which is More Secure – an E-signature or a Digital Signature?

 Benefits of Digital Signatures